MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-content-pack.md

 Connect to the [comScore content pack for Power BI.](https://app.powerbi.com/getdata/services/comscore)

 Note: To connect to the content pack you need a comScore DAx user account and have comScore API access.
-Please contact your comScore DAx admin to confirm your account.
+More [details](#Requirements) below.

 ## How to connect